Diagnosis & Treatment Series II

 Beets can be used to detect possible iron deficiency anemia and to determine the transit time of stool through the colon (a measure of colon health).
 Upon ingesting beets (the Red variety), the appearance of red or pink urine (known as ‘beeturia’) after ingestion of beets, may be a sign of iron deficiency.
 Beeturia has been shown to resolve with improvements in iron status following dietary changes &/supplementation, and so can be used to monitor one’s response to iron repletion therapy.
 For more on the role of iron in mental health, see my blog post entitled ‘Is low iron getting you down?’

 To determine your colon transit time, consume a moderate serving (a half to ¾ cups of red beets), recording the date and time that this serving is consumed.
 Visually examine your stool each bowel movement thereafter and note when you first see redness in the stool (it may also color the water in the toilet bowl).
 Note the date and time.
 The time between when you first ingested the beets until you first see their color in your stool, is your colon transit time.
 A colon transit time between 12 and 24 hours is ideal.
-Longer colon transit times indicate suboptimal colon health and predispose an individual to a greater risk of toxicity (waste stays in the body longer and can be reabsorbed/exposed more to the gastrointestinal (GI) tract (which can adversely affect GI and overall health)).
+Longer colon transit times indicate suboptimal colon health and predispose an individual to a greater risk of toxicity (waste stays in the body longer and can be reabsorbed/exposed more to the gastrointestinal (GI) tract (which can adversely affect digestive health and overall health)).
 More rapid transit times may indicate decreased absorption and assimilation of nutrients and fluids, predisposing one to nutrient insufficiencies or deficiencies, dehydration and perturbations in GI flora (the microbiome).
 For more on the role of GI health in Mental health, see my blog posts entitled ‘Diet and Mental Health: Bridging the GAPS in understanding and treatment’ and ‘Gut Feelings‘.

 Beets are nutrient dense; they are an excellent source of potassium and vitamin A, a good source of vitamin C, riboflavin and magnesium and also contain iron, copper, calcium, silicon, thiamin, vitamin B6, folic acid, zinc and niacin.
 Beets are also rich in phytonutrients: anthocyanins (compounds that are cardioprotective and that also protect the brain and reduce the risk of cancer) and quercitin and resveratrol (phytonutrients that contribute to the biogenesis of mitochondria (which are involved in energy metabolism in the cells).